What is stress?

 Man can create strong mental pictures

 With thoughts, feelings and inner concepts we can, consciously or subconscously, create strong mental pictures.
-Feelings of anxiety, fear, grief, frustration and anger will create vicious circles which reinforce these negative feelings and intensifies the inner stress.
+Prolonged feelings of anxiety, fear, grief, frustration and anger will create vicious circles which reinforce these negative feelings and intensifies the inner stress.

 Illustration: Dr Ingemar Söderlund